How Turing parasites expand the computational landscape of digital life: Introduction

-In this paper we use such a formal description of parasites and their hosts: abstract machines read a binary string, reacting to input bits by means of a simple internal algorithm \cite{SeoaneSole2018}.
+In this paper we use such a formal description, with parasites and their hosts treated as abstract machines \cite{SeoaneSole2018}.
 Our model is inspired by the Turing machine model of computation \cite{Hopcroft1984} where an abstract computing device is used as a way to formalize computation in terms of a simple automaton that reads a binary tape.
 Despite its simplicity, this kind of formal approach has been used to explore the limits of information processing in both physical and biological systems \cite{Bennett1982}.
 Unlike that original framework, our ``Turing parasites'' deal with stochastic environments that they need to predict.
-Under the right conditions (which require sufficiently successful prediction power) they can replicate themselves.
+Under the right conditions (which require sufficiently successful predictive power) they can replicate themselves.
 Moreover, they can contract or expand their computational capabilities if evolutionary change is allowed.
-As shown below, our minimal representation of these {\em in silico} agents reveals that parasites can act as complexity enhancers of both the hosts and themselves (apparently even in an open-ended manner).
+As shown below, parasites can act as complexity enhancers in an open-ended manner.
 Our formulation of environments, hosts, and parasites as strings of bits with minimal rules brings our model very close to the language of computer science, information theory, and statistical physics.
 Our adoption of prediction as a driving principle shifts the focus to how a minimal (yet growingly complex) computation projects memory about the past into the potential future of an environment.